wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 ## Vault Skill Certification

-In 2020 Hashicorp offers (for just $70) a 1 hour certification exam for Vault.
+In 2020 Hashicorp offers (for just $70) an on-line certification exam for Vault.
+Answer 57 questions in 60 minutes.
+You must wait 7 days between exam attempts.
+You can only attempt an exam 4 times total in a one year period.
+If you fail 3 exams, you must wait 365 days after your last exam to retake it again.

 1	Compare authentication methods
    * Describe authentication methods